henriquesd/CleanArchitectureCQRS/README.md

 - **Interfaces**

 ### SharedKernel Project
-The SharedKernel is inside of this solution only for demonstration purpose, if you need a SharedKernel, the recommendation is to create it separated from your solution.
+The SharedKernel is inside of this solution only for demonstration purposes, if you need a SharedKernel, the recommendation is to create it separated from your solution.
 You can use a SharedKernel Project when you need to share code between multiple bounded contexts.
 This project can hold common types that you want to share between your different apps.
 They are typically referenced using your Core Project and ideally distributed using Nuget Packages.

 #### What belongs to the SharedKernel Project:
 - **Base Entity**